Trafigura to buy Nexen's third-party oil leasing business in Canada

-CALGARY, Alberta (Reuters) - Swiss trading firm Trafigura will buy Nexen Energy’s third-party oil lease business in Western Canada, Trafigura said on Friday, but did not disclose the purchase price.
+CALGARY, Alberta, April 17 (Reuters) - Swiss trading firm Trafigura will buy Nexen Energy’s third-party oil lease business in Western Canada, Trafigura said on Friday but did not disclose the purchase price.

 Third-party leasing involves gathering crude from small oil producers in Canada and selling it on the global market.